jellyfin-archive/jellyfin-blog/content/posts/jellyfin-apt-key.md

 Our GPG key for signing our Debian and Ubuntu repositories (`https://repo.jellyfin.org/debian` and `https://repo.jellyfin.org/ubuntu`) is set to expire next month.

 Unfortunately this was an oversight when we first set up this repo, and we never provided any convenient way to update this.
 As a remedy, we've removed the expiry on the key and put a new version on the repo.
-This brings us into line with numerous other 3rd-party Debian repositories, such as the Microsoft .NET and Docker repositories which also use an expiry-less key.
+This brings us into line with numerous other 3rd-party Debian repositories, such as the Microsoft .NET and Docker repositories which also use an expiry-less key, and should avoid any such issues again, barring a need to rotate it.
 This does however require manually refreshing the key on your system.

 Doing this is as easy as re-running the command from the install docs; it will overwrite the old key with the new one: